ackinacki/ackinacki/README.md

         - PROXY_IP:8085
 ```

-`LOG_ROTATE_SPEC` is the rotation schedule in cron "minute hour" format.
+`BOOTSTRAP_BK_SET_URL` should be set to the provided URL to correctly retrieve the initial BK set, ensuring that the node connects properly to the network and proxy server.
+When upgrading, this variable should be removed to avoid unnecessary logic execution.

-For example, default `"0 *"` value means that the log files will be rotated every hour on the 0th minute.
+`LOG_ROTATE_SPEC` defines the log rotation schedule in cron format (`minute hour`).

-In case rotated log files are too large, you might want to decrease the period of rotation.
+For example, the default value `"0 *"` means that log files will be rotated every hour at the 0th minute.

-For example, `"*/5 *"` value means that the log files will be rotated every 5 minutes.
+If rotated log files are too large, you may want to shorten the rotation period.

-`NODE_GROUP_ID`, `OTEL_COLLECTOR` and `OTEL_SERVICE_NAME` are optional and related to node metrics integration.
+For example, the value `"*/5 *"` means that log files will be rotated every 5 minutes.

-They can be used to send metrics to the specified collector server. `NODE_GROUP_ID` should be used to identify the node group
+`NODE_GROUP_ID`, `OTEL_COLLECTOR`, and `OTEL_SERVICE_NAME` are optional and related to node metrics integration.

-and should be the same for all nodes in your deployment.
+They can be used to send metrics to a specified collector server. `NODE_GROUP_ID` identifies the node group and should be the same across all nodes in your deployment.

-Ensure your configuration data is added to the inventory before running the playbook.
+Make sure to add your configuration data to the inventory before running the playbook.

 For testing, you can use an Ansible dry run: